When will I receive billing statements?

 What if I can't pay by the due date?

 Students will be charged a 5 percent late fee on any outstanding balance after the payment due date.
-Also, students will be prevented from further class registration and transcript requests until all previous charges are paid in full, which may result in de-enrollment from the university.
+Also, students will be prevented from further class registration and having grades post to transcripts until all previous charges are paid in full.
 If you are having trouble paying your bill, please contact your advisor.

 Why do I have a negative balance?